ibm-cloud-docs/secure-enterprise/project-responsibilities.md

 |Deleting a project| {{site.data.keyword.IBM_notm}} provides the ability for customers to delete a project.  | Customers can [delete a project](/docs/secure-enterprise?topic=secure-enterprise-delete-project) whenever they need to. |
 |Pulling deployable architecture changes into a project| {{site.data.keyword.IBM_notm}} provides the ability for customers to update the version of a deployable architecture in a project, should a new version become available. | Customers are [notified when a new deployable architecture version is available](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects#na-version-update) so they can update their project accordingly. \n \n Customers can save their existing project data with API, CLI, or by [exporting the project.json](/docs/secure-enterprise?topic=secure-enterprise-setup-project#json-export) from the UI, which can be used as backup or as rollover plan if there is an issue.  \n \n Customers can then test the deployable architecture changes by deploying in a development or test environment before going to production.
 This can all be done within the same project.  |
 {: row-headers}
-{: caption="Table 2.
-Responsibilites for change management" caption-side="bottom"}
+{: caption="Responsibilites for change management" caption-side="bottom"}
 {: summary="The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}